 b) he or she has renounced the world and has become an ascetic or sanyasi.

-Note: In the above provision, the word father and mother do not include a step-father and a step-mother.
+Note: In the above provision, the words father and mother do not include a stepfather and a stepmother.

 Powers of Natural Guardian